VAT rules for e-commerce in the EU

 Take action

 You may reach the threshold of €10,000 for sales to consumers within the EU sooner than you think.
 That is when you owe VAT in another EU country.
-This has consequences for your business operations.
-Take immediate action when the threshold amount comes into view.
+This has consequences for your business administration.
+Take immediate action when you are approaching the threshold amount.

-• Map out in which countries your customers live, how much turnover you make in each EU country, and which VAT rate applies.
-Under the new regulations, you are responsible for determining the correct rate and for reporting the correct amounts within the one-stop shop system.
+- Map out in which countries your customers live, how much turnover you make in each EU country, and which VAT rate applies.
+Under the new regulations, you are responsible for determining the correct rate and for reporting the correct amounts within the OSS.